It’s about making things and it’s about a better lifestyle.

 Over the years I’ve continued to make things from wood, sometimes with some very dodgy hand tools and, during my router phase, with just power tools.
 In recent years I’ve become more of interested in furniture design and construction.
 With the help of the internet, I discovered how I could make those designs a reality.
 The results of some of my garage furniture are documented across this blog.

-In January, I took the plunge and left the world of software development behind.
+In January 2019, I took the plunge and left the world of software development behind.
 I traded in my railway season ticket for my motorbike and started a year-long course at John Lloyd’s Woodworking & Fine Furniture School, with the objective of turning a weekend pastime into a profession.
+Then in March 2020 we packed up and left the UK behind for a new life in the French countryside.
+You may think I’m utterly bonkers, but life is short and I’m fortunate enough to have the time and resources to pursue something new.